 Explaining how the U.S. Navy trains fighter pilots, Langewiesche says, “The best pilots do not sit in cockpits so much as strap them on.”
 It’s a far different protocol for the folks flying us on our vacations and business trips.
 These pilots who Langewiesche writes, “never fly solo and whose entire experience consists of catering to passengers” are unlikely to develop true airmanship no matter the length of their careers unless they make extraordinary efforts.
 “The worst of them are intimidated by their airplanes and remain so until they retire or die.”

-That’s quite an indictment of an industry with a safety record that is the envy of all other modes of transportation.
+That’s quite an indictment of an industry with a record that is the envy of all other modes of transportation.

 In Langeweishe’s telling, that deficit is most keenly felt in countries where aviation is booming and governments are prone to a light regulatory touch because of the influence of the airlines on the national economy.
 Suggesting Indonesia and Ethiopia turned a blind eye to inadequate training of its airlines’ pilots and that was the cause of the crashes seems to overlook the point that Congressional hearings were convened to discuss how the FAA passed it’s certification responsibilities off to Boeing.